simonteozw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a module's lessons
+1. User views a module's page
 2. TrackIt@NUS shows all the module's lessons

     Use case ends.